Illumina/strelka/docs/userGuide/README.md

 'high-confidence variant loci' refer to those that include a variant genotype passing all filters in at least one sample.
 To ease interpretation of this file, an additional filter `NoPassedVariantGTs` is appended to the VCF `FILTER` field at loci lacking any samples with a variant genotype passing all sample-level filters.
-This allows the high-confidence variant loci to be queried by simply requiring the VCF `FILTER` field is set to `PASS`.
+This allows the high-confidence variant loci to be queried by simply requiring that the VCF `FILTER` field is set to `PASS`.
 For instance, ts/tv for high-confidence loci could be computed as follows:

 ```bash
 bcftools stats -f PASS variants.vcf.gz | grep TSTV